 The majority of children with cerebral palsy will live long, productive lives with the right treatment and care.
-Of course, this means your child may require more medical treatments, therapy, and medications than a child without cerebral palsy.
-However, life expectancy for children with cerebral palsy will also greatly depend on how severe their conditions are.
+Of course, this means your child may require more medical interventions, therapy, and medications than a child without cerebral palsy.
+However, life expectancy for children with cerebral palsy will also greatly depend on the severity of their condition.

 How Cerebral Palsy Progresses

 It’s important to note that cerebral palsy is a disorder that does not progress over time.
 However, it’s the health issues that accompany cerebral palsy that are prone to progression.
 For instance, the following conditions associated with cerebral palsy may progress over time, which can impact the patient’s quality of life:

 - Spasticity and movement difficulties

 - Cognitive and behavioral issues

 - Spine and joint problems